Table of Contents

 - To enable binary logs for Galera Cluster, go to ClusterControl → Nodes → choose the database server → Enable Binary Logging.

 For the replica, you would need a separate host or VM, with or without MySQL installed.
 If you do not have MySQL installed, and choose ClusterControl to install MySQL on the replica host, ClusterControl will perform the necessary actions to prepare the replica.
 This includes configuring the root password, creating the replication user, configuring MySQL, starting the service, and starting the replication link.
-The MySQL or MariaDB packages be based on the chosen vendor, for example, if you are running a Percona XtraDB Cluster, ClusterControl will prepare the replica using Percona Server.
-Prior to the deployment, you must perform the following actions:
+The MySQL or MariaDB packages are based on the chosen vendor, for example, if you are running a Percona XtraDB Cluster, ClusterControl will prepare the replica using Percona Server.
+Before the deployment, the following must be true for the replica node:

 - The replica node must be accessible using passwordless SSH from the ClusterControl server.